dgraph-io/dgraph/wiki/content/graphql/authorization/authorization-overview.md

 - A (`VerificationKey`, `Algo`) pair must be provided.
 The server will verify the JWT against the provided `VerificationKey`.

 **JSON Web Key URL (JWK URL)**
-- A `JWKURL` must provided.
+- `JWKURL` and `Audience` must provided.
 The server will fetch all the JWKs and verify the token against one of the JWK, based on the JWK's kind.

 {{% notice "note" %}}
 You can only define one method, either `JWKURL` or `(VerificationKey, Algo)`, but not both.
-{{% /notice %}}

-{{% notice "note" %}}
-Some Identity Providers (such as Firebase) share the JWKs among multiple tenants.
-In this case, it is required for the user to provide the proper `Audience` value in `Dgraph.Authorization` JSON.
-Failing to do so could be a major security risk.
 {{% /notice %}}

 ### Authorization